 Our AGEW Organising Team is excited to welcome all interstate and international visitors to Melbourne.
 Below we have compiled some of our recommended places to see and travel tips to help you plan your visit.

-Melbourne’s cultural attractions include the National Gallery of Victoria, State Library of Victoria, Australian Centre for Moving Image, Melbourne’s Shrine of Remembrance, Melbourne’s street art, laneways and arcades, and a wealth of bars, restaurants, cafes and coffee baristas to choose from.
-Special events including festivals, markets, concerts, comedy, musicals and other performing arts events can be found on the Melbourne What’s On and Only Melbourne websites.
+Melbourne’s cultural attractions include the National Gallery of Victoria, State Library of Victoria, Australian Centre for Moving Image, Melbourne’s Shrine of Remembrance, Bunjilaka Aboriginal Cultural Centre and Immigration Museum.
+Scattered throughout the city, you’ll find artistic surprises in Melbourne’s street art, laneways and arcades, and a wealth of bars, restaurants, cafes and coffee baristas to enjoy.
+Here are some of the coolest streets to visit in the city and the surrounding suburbs.
+For Hipster attractions, check out the Melbourne Hipster Map.

 If you are keen to see some Australia’s nature and wildlife, Melbourne Zoo is easily accessible from the city.
 Further afield, you may like to hire a car or take a coach tour to visit Phillip Island Wildlife Park, the Koala Conservation Centre, the Great Ocean Road or the Yarra Valley wine region.
 A popular tourist attraction is the natural Fairy Penguin Parade that takes place at dusk every evening on Phillip Island.